ellahin/meshtastic-getting-started/docs/README.md

 # __Safety__
 Meshtastic is by no means dangerous but there a few things that you will need to keep in mind to keep yourself and your devices safe.

-## Do not tun on a device without an antanna installed
+## Do not tun on a device without an antenna installed
 If you turn a device on without all antennas attached (some devices have separate antennas for Bluetooth and wifi) you are likely to damage your radio module.
 To perform testing without an antenna or broadcasting use a [dummy load](https://en.wikipedia.org/wiki/Dummy_load) to test without damaging your hardware.